bibendi/dip/README.md

 provision
 ```

 When we change the current directory, all shell aliases will be automatically removed.
-But when we will enter back to a directory with a dip.yml file, then shell aliases will be renewed.
+But when we enter back into a directory with a `dip.yml` file, then shell aliases will be renewed.

-Also, in shell mode Dip is trying to determine passed manually environment variables.
+Also, in shell mode Dip is trying to determine manually passed environment variables.
 For example:

 ```sh
 VERSION=20180515103400 rails db:migrate:down